 How does it do this?
 Since a direct cremation happens almost immediately following a death, preservation methods such as embalming are unnecessary.

-Simply put: regardless of how you choose to memorialize your loved one, from scattering, burying, or keeping their ashes at home, there's ultimately no risk from hazardous embalming chemicals.
+Regardless of how you choose to memorialize your loved one, from scattering, burying, or keeping their ashes at home, there's ultimately no risk from hazardous embalming chemicals.

 For many, choosing direct cremation over traditional burial or other funeral options comes down to the simple issue of cost.
 In both cases, traditional burial and cremation services in Canada tend to include an embalming cost.
 These funeral packages come with a hefty price tag of nearly $6,000+.